-If you were there as a first responder or you worked, lived, or studied in Lower Manhattan on or after 9/11, you have a higher risk of developing many respiratory illnesses and 68 different types of cancer resulting from exposure to Ground Zero toxins, including thyroid cancer.
+If you were there as a responder or you worked, lived, or studied in Lower Manhattan on or after 9/11, you have a higher risk of developing many respiratory illnesses and 69 different types of cancer resulting from exposure to Ground Zero toxins, including thyroid cancer.

 Within days of 9/11, the E.P.A. claimed the air near Ground Zero was safe to breathe.

-Barasch & McGarry represents nearly 1,000 9/11 first responders and survivors who have developed thyroid cancer, including many young adults who never expected a cancer diagnosis at their age.
+Barasch & McGarry represents more than 1,200 9/11 first responders and survivors who have developed thyroid cancer, including many young adults who never expected a cancer diagnosis at their age.

 The risk factors for thyroid cancer include exposure to radiation, a diet low in iodine (not a major risk for most Americans), family history, and genetics – as well as Ground Zero exposure after 9/11.